Swordiforge/RLSwordigo/Tweaks.md

 ## Platform Realism
 Originally, Platforms are only supposed to fall if the player steps on them, but in RLSwordigo, any object can trigger dropping platforms to drop!

+## Mimics
+Mimics are Corruptors that disguise themselves as chest, as soon as you open them, they unhide and start ambushing you.
+They're pretty scary!